 Our stockholders play an important advisory role in determining the appropriateness of the compensation paid to our Executives.
-At the Annual Meeting of Stockholders on May 20, 2020, 95% of the shares represented and entitled to vote at the Annual Meeting were voted to approve the compensation of the Company's Named Executive Officers, as discussed and disclosed in the 2020 Proxy Statement.
-After considering the results of this advisory vote on executive compensation, as well as the advisory votes in 2019 and 2018 that were approved by 95% and 93%, respectively, the Committee concluded that the compensation paid to our Named Executive Officers and the Company's overall pay practices enjoy strong stockholder support.
+At the Annual Meeting of Stockholders on May 26, 2021, 95% of the shares represented and entitled to vote at the Annual Meeting were voted to approve the compensation of the Company's Named Executive Officers, as discussed and disclosed in the 2021 Proxy Statement.
+After considering the results of this advisory vote on executive compensation, as well as the advisory votes in 2020 and 2019 that were each approved by 95%, the Committee concluded that the compensation paid to our Named Executive Officers and the Company's overall pay practices enjoy strong stockholder support.
 Going forward, future advisory votes on executive compensation, including the vote on the executive compensation described in this Proxy Statement will serve as an additional tool to guide the Board and the Committee in evaluating the alignment of the Company's executive compensation program with the interests of the Company and its stockholders.